 Determining the Direction of CSC Science Nationwide

-The science activities undertaken by the eight CSCs are driven principally by their Climate Science Agendas.
-These Agendas establish high-level climate science priorities while ensuring this science is also pertinent to and addresses management needs.
-The Agenda is used to determine which proposed climate science projects will be funded by a CSC.
-In developing the Science Agendas, each CSC seeks advice and guidance from two main groups:
+The science activities undertaken by the DOI Climate Science Centers are driven principally by their respective Climate Science Agendas.
+These agendas establishes high-level climate science priorities while ensuring this science also is pertinent to and addresses management needs.
+The Science Agendas is used to determine which proposed climate science projects will be funded by a CSC.
+In developing this Science Agenda, the CSCs seeks advice and guidance from two main groups:

 - The Stakeholder Advisory Council (SAC), composed of executives from federal and state agencies, Tribes, and LCCs within a CSC region.
 The SAC provides guidance in the science planning process, sets priority science needs, and approves the Science Agenda.